top of page

 If you're on a tight budget, you can also take a train from Bangkok's Hua Lamphong station to Pak Chong.
 This is a slower and less comfortable option than the bus, but it's also the cheapest.
 The journey takes around 4-5 hours.

-Once you're in Khao Yai, you can hire a motorbike or bicycle to get around the park.
-Alternatively, you can join a tour group, which will provide transportation and a guide.
+Once you're in Khao Yai, you can hire a motorbike or bicycle to get around the park or you can join a tour group, which will provide transportation and a guide.
 Some hotels and resorts in the area also offer shuttle services to the park entrance.

 Or